 The first thing that you should consider when looking for a stronger WiFi signal is your router's location and the quality of your router.
 The routers that come with your internet package are generally lousy pieces of hardware.
 They will most likely have poor signal in the area behind them and a weak penetrative signal that is stopped by the walls of your house.

 The first step, if you are fully committed to getting a good internet signal, is to upgrade that router to a stronger model.
-If you decide to do this, we recommend checking out these articles:

-The best routers will project a WiFi signal in all directions, creating a mesh of coverage around the house.
+The best DD-WRT routers will project a WiFi signal in all directions, creating a mesh of coverage around the house.
 With these routers, you should set the equipment up in the center of the house.

 Upgrading your router is the first step you should take for extending your WiFi signal indoors.